February040202/MahjongGame2/README.md

  &#9829;When playing a regular tile, the player selects and plays one tile at a time.

  &#9829;When special moves like Chi, Pong, or Kong are available, the player can select and play multiple tiles.

+&#9829;When the player believes they have a winning hand, they should click the “Draw” button.
+If the hand meets the winning conditions, the game will declare the player victorious, and the game will end.

+# Contribute
+February (Zhiqiao Zhang):Responsible for front-end page design and code implementation.
+Jacksion (Jialu Zhang): Responsible for back-end code implementation of the game.
+Yuki (Siqi Du):Responsible for assisting in debugging and fixing issues for both front-end and back-end.
+Chiao (Zongxiang Jiao):Responsible for writing materials and participating in design discussions.